Midwest Inline Hockey Association

 Championships

 After the regular season has concluded, a final championship tournament is held.
-During the championship, on Saturday the eight invited teams in each division are split in half.
-The top 4 ranked teams are pooled together and compete for the top 4 seeds of Sundays single elimination playoff bracket and similarly, the bottom 4 ranked teams are pooled together and compete for the bottom 4 seeds of the same bracket.
-At the end of the playoffs a season champion is crowned for each division.
+During the championship, if all twelve invited teams attend, the divisions are split in half.
+The top 6 ranked teams are pooled together and compete for the 'A' Championship and the teams ranked 7th - 12th are pooled together and compete the 'B' championship.
+If less than twelve teams attend championships then the tournament format will vary.

 History

 MIHA was founded by Mike Staple in 2010 and at that time, there were very few options for competitive inline hockey that adults could play on a regular basis.
 Mike set out to create a league that was organized and inexpensive with relatively limited travel.
 The first MIHA season had four events, three in Michigan and one in Indiana, with nine teams.
 Over the course of 10 years Mike developed the league’s current format.
 A focus was placed on the player’s experience; game times where kept convenient, ringers where discouraged and intermediate level players were encouraged to play.
-After running the league for a decade, Mike passed the torch to Karl Richardson, a player who attended the very first tournament, played in all ten seasons and assisted with the league’s formation in its early years.
-Today, MIHA has grown to sixteen events, throughout Illinois, Indiana, Ohio, Michigan, Pennsylvania, and New York and is home to roughly fifty-five teams.
+In 2020 Mike stepped down and Karl Richardson became the next league director, a player who attended the very first tournament, played in the first ten seasons and assisted with the league’s formation in its early years.
+Today, MIHA has grown to twenty events, throughout Illinois, Indiana, Ohio, Michigan, Pennsylvania, and New York and is home to roughly sixty five teams.